Byfleet Designated Safeguarding Leads (DSL)

-We ensure that all our staff attend regular safeguarding training (Working Together to Safeguard Children) and complete additional modules including CSE and the Prevent Strategy.
+We ensure that all our staff, including governors, attend regular safeguarding training (Working Together to Safeguard Children & Keeping Children Safe in Education) and complete additional modules including CSE and the Prevent Strategy.

 - Entry and exit of our school must be through the main reception door only